apexsalesai/apexsalesai-next/dev-journal.md

 - Better error handling for 401, 429, and 404 responses
 - Mask API keys in diagnostic output for security
 - Help identify quota, auth, and model access issues
+- ✅ 2025-10-15: chore: force Vercel cache clear and fresh build

+- Local build passes with zero TypeScript errors
+- All logger calls use template literals (correct syntax)
+- Force Vercel to rebuild from scratch
+- Clear any cached build artifacts